What is cyberbullying?

 Unfortunately, many school-aged children, teenagers, and even adults are becoming victims of cyberbullying, which may take the form of a single incident or a pattern of violence.
 One of the ways that cyberbullying can be ‘ongoing’ is via other people sharing the content online.
 Cyberbullying has extremely negative effects for victims, including feeling humiliated, embarrassed and upset, not to mention the significant mental and emotional impacts cyberbullying can have.

 Sarah* pseudonym used

 Internet Removals was able to assist Sarah with the fake Instagram account removal, however, as part of the searches conducted, Internet Removals also identified a number of other fake accounts on other social media platforms that used Sarah’s photographs.
-Some of these accounts used a slight alteration of Sarah’s name, such as changing a letter in her last name, and other accounts used entirely different names.
+Some of these accounts used a slight alteration of Sarah’s name, such as changing a letter in her last name, while others used completely new names.
 Internet Removals was able to have success in applying to remove all fake content, assisting Sarah’s peace of mind and online reputation.

-Now you can protect yourself and get the negative content removed
+Now you can protect yourself and get the online negative content removed

 If you think you or someone you know has been a victim of cyberbullying, you can contact us at Internet Removals to discuss your concerns.
 This may relate to social media posts, online articles or others.

 We may be able to assist you with: